-A conflict of interest also may arise when you or your Family Member has a significant ownership interest or substantial investment in a Business Partner or competitor of the Company (other than through a mutual fund or other diversified investment vehicle).
+A Conflict of Interest also may arise when you or your Family Member has a Significant Ownership Interest or Substantial Investment in a Business Partner or competitor of the Company (other than through a mutual fund or other diversified investment vehicle).
 Ownership interests include stock, partnership interests, membership interests, profits interests, and other forms of equity.
 Investments include loans, advances, and other forms of financial support.
-Although there is no specific amount or percentage that qualifies as significant or substantial, an ownership interest is "significant" and an investment is "substantial" when it is large enough to influence you, or appear to influence you, when you are making decisions on behalf of the Company.

-Conflicts of Interest: Gifts and Favors
+Conflicts of Interest: Gifts and Entertainment

-It is common to receive gifts or other favors in the course of business dealings.
-However, gifts and other favors may obligate or appear to obligate you to the gift-giver, which could give rise to a conflict of interest.
-In general, you should not seek or accept a business gift that is or appears to be improper.
+It is common to give or receive gifts during business dealings.
+However, gifts and other favors could create obligations or appear to create obligations between the gift-giver and the party who receives the gift, which could give rise to a Conflict of Interest.
+In general, you should not seek, accept, or give a business gift that is or appears to be improper.